earthlab/earthlab.github.io/org/earth-analytics/week-5.md

 Which lidar estimate (max vs average) does a better job of comparing measured average or max tree height ?
 Any ideas why one is better than the other?
 Discuss this referencing what you see in the plots and the readings assigned for homework.
+3. **Write *atleast* 1 paragraph:** List atleast 3 sources of uncertainty associated with the lidar derived tree heights and the in situ measurements of tree height.
+Be sure to reference the plots in your report when discussing this.
+Note: the assigned readings will help you write this paragraph.

 #### Include the plots below.
 Be sure to describe what each plot shows in your final report.